eckelcu/unimgr-xr/README.md

 ## Background

 A team from Xoriant, Cisco, and Amartus has been working with Ethernet Virtual Connection (EVC) based Ethernet Services based on the Lifecycle Service Orchestration (LSO) architecture defined by MEF Forum (MEF).
 The implementation of these services has been done within the OpenDaylight UniMgr open source project.
-These EVC services are offered by service providers to their clients.
+These EVC services are offered by service providers to their subscribers.
 There are six EVC services standardized by MEF, namely Ethernet Private Line (EPL), Ethernet Virtual Private Line (EVPL), Ethernet Private LAN (EP-LAN), Ethernet Virtual Private LAN (EVP-LAN), Ethernet Private Tree (EP-Tree), and Ethernet Virtual Private Tree (EVP-Tree).

 Here is a brief explanation of these services.
 Please also refer to [MEF 6.3](https://www.mef.net/resources/mef-6-3-subscriber-ethernet-service-definitions/), [MEF 55.1](https://www.mef.net/resources/mef-55-1-lifecycle-service-orchestration-lso-reference-architecture-and-framework/), and [MEF 10.4](https://www.mef.net/resources/mef-10-4-subscriber-ethernet-services-attributes/) for additional information and the formal definition of each service.